People

 Investigations and Enforcement

-• 15 people arrested on suspicion of manslaughter after police found substandard scaffolding netting allegedly swapped to bypass inspections; three early arrests were from the renovation contractor tied to alleged gross negligence (Hong Kong Fire 2025 Investigation).
+• 15 people arrested on suspicion of manslaughter after police found substandard scaffolding netting allegedly swapped to bypass inspections; three early arrests were from the renovation contractor tied to alleged gross negligence (Investigation).

 • Eight individuals, including project managers and subcontractors, arrested in an ICAC probe connected to the renovation project; reports also note 11 total arrests including directors and an engineering consultant (NBC/AP).